sahajrajmalla/sahajrajmalla/README.md

 <br />

 - 🔭 I’m currently learning Computational Complexity and Quantum Computation 🧠
-- 👯 I’m looking to collaborate with other in Scientific Research Papers Writing.
+- 👯 Looking to collaborate on Research Papers and Open-Source Projects.
-- 🥅 2023 Goals: Publish a great Research Paper.
+- 🥅 Goal: Contribute to cutting-edge research and build innovative solutions.
 - ⚡ Fun fact: I love to play violin , football and learn new stuffs.

 ---